-Garnish the pasta with fresh basil before serving to really drive home that authentic flavor.
+Step 3: Garnish the pasta with fresh basil before serving to really drive home that authentic flavor.
 If you’re feeling fancy, grate in some parmesan cheese.
-Adding this one pot dish to your repertoire will make at least one weeknight meal an absolute breeze.
+Adding this one-pot dish to your repertoire will make at least one weeknight meal an absolute breeze.

 - Stay close to your pot while cooking.
 Pasta dishes in a single pot tend to stick, so it's important to stay put to stir throughout the cooking process.

 Make sure you have a pan with enough space to add all of your ingredients.
-A large Dutch pan is perfect to cook pasta dishes in one pot.
+A large Dutch pan is perfect for cooking pasta dishes in one pot.

-Yes !
-Since it's cook all together, the oil will prevent the pasta from sticking together.
+Yes!
+Since it's cooked all together, the oil will prevent the pasta from sticking together.